Attacking SMB

 The Concept of the Attack

-To learn more about buffer overflow techniques and vulnerabilities, check out the Stack-Based Buffer Overflows on Linux x86, and Stack-Based Buffer Overflows on Windows x86 module.
+To learn more about buffer overflow techniques and vulnerabilities, check out the Stack-Based Buffer Overflows on Linux x86arrow-up-right, and Stack-Based Buffer Overflows on Windows x86arrow-up-right module.
 These go into detail on the basics of how the buffer can be overwritten and handled by the attacker.

 The Concept of Attacks